lsm/genji/doc/site.md

 ====

 Site is the organizer for your applications.
 And using site is the recommended way to use genji when you have a large/complex project.
-It has the follwoing features:
+It has the following features:
   - It inherits `EventEmitter`
   - It has setter/getter methods and can be used to save and retrieve `settings`
   - It can load and expose your `app` to external world and manage maps between url and app function